mecid/mecid.github.io/_posts/2021-04-15-accessibility-actions-in-swiftui.md

 By default, the *HStack* works as a transparent accessibility container for its children and exposes children's information.
 We prevent the default behavior using *accessibilityElement* modifier that enables accessibility for *HStack* and ignores the children.
 We also provide the accessibility label and value.

-> To learn about the basics of accessibility in SwiftUI, take a look at my "Accessibility in SwiftUI" post.
+> To learn about the basics of accessibility in SwiftUI, take a look at my ["Accessibility in SwiftUI"](/2019/09/10/accessibility-in-swiftui/) post.

 We use the *accessibilityAdjustableAction* modifier, which automatically adds the adjustable trait.
 We also have to provide a closure that handles the action.
 The only parameter of the closure is the instance of the *AccessibilityAdjustmentDirection* enum.

 Whenever the user navigates to the *RatingView*, VoiceOver focuses on the *HStack* itself and pronounces the message: "rating, 3.
 Adjustable".
 Users can use swipe up and down gestures to change the value of the rating.

+> To learn about the adjustable views in UIKit, take a look at my ["Make your app accessible for everyone"](/2018/07/09/make-your-app-accessible-for-everyone/) post.

 #### Additional actions
 VoiceOver supports additional actions which we can handle in our views.
 For example, there is a two-finger double-tap action called magic tap.
 Apple suggests us to use the magic tap for the main action in our view.